troperville

 • At the conclusion, Past!Joe kills himself to prevent his future self from killing the Rainmaker by not existing, obviously.
 But we've already seen that you can physically change the future self by changing the past self.
 Why doesn't Joe just shoot his own trigger finger or hand off, preventing Future!Joe from being able to shoot a gun?
 It's not exactly a good way to live, but at least he remains alive.
 Even better, since he and Cid clearly have a connection, he can stay with Cid and Sarah and make sure Cid does not grow up as Rainmaker.

-• Word Of God says that Future!Joe would've picked up the gun with his other hand.
+• Word of God says that Future!Joe would've picked up the gun with his other hand.
 If the "alternate timelines but the universe jury-rigs duplicate entities theory" is correct, then deciding to stay with Cid wouldn't have erased Old!Joe.

-• All Joe had was a blunderbuss; a super-shotgun which never fails when fired withing range.
+• All Joe had was a blunderbuss; a super-shotgun which never fails when fired within range.
 There is no conceivable way he could have rendered himself unable to shoot other than suicide.
 Even assuming he put his hand over the barrel, he would have to be able to handle a gun with the other one, leaving it possible. anything silly like bracing the gun so it would fire while both hands were in the way would probably have left him looking like Seth, so a dignified heroic sacrifice was preferable.

 • I get that it would make a boring movie, but why not just send the victims back to some prehistoric time?
 No worries about dealing with this group of thugs, no need to waste a pile of money.
 Is the mob only capable of sending people back exactly 30 years?